redmod-team/profit/doc/config.rst

 Configuration
 =============

-The main configuration file is called ``profit.yaml`` by default and lies in the base directory, which is either the current working directory or specified when calling profit.
+The main configuration file is called ``profit.yaml`` by default and is located in the base directory, which is either the current working directory or specified when calling profit.
 It provides a Python dictionary with configuration parameters for simulation, fitting and uncertainty quantification.

 The format can either be a '.yaml' or a '.py' file.